 I know there’s a growing sentiment that Facebook fans no longer matter.
-This claim tends to be shouted loudest by those who also claim that organic reach is dead (it’s not).
+This claim tends to be shouted loudest by those who also claim that organic Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More is dead (it’s not).

 While I’ve long supported the notion that fans still matter — and matter a lot — my opinion is starting to change, at least when it comes to Facebook ad targeting.

 Note, however, that there is a huge caveat here.
 My opinion is changing because of the maturity of my business and the transition I’m making.
 It is not a universal statement on the value of page likes.

 The value of a page like for ad targeting is diminishing — for me.
 Let me explain why…